AhmadBahaa1995/ActSeisDAS/README.md

     ├── Seismogram_Plots/           # Final seismogram plots
     └── Source_Signals/             # Extracted source signals (if using extract mode)
 ```
+utilizes.py (optional):
+A supplementary module containing utility functions that can be integrated into the main workflow if needed.
+These utilities are not required for the basic operation of the EdgeDAS framework but can assist with additional data handling, diagnostics, or visualization tasks.
 ---

 ## Installation